bytedance/bhook/README.md

 ByteHook is a PLT hook framework for Android app.

-Most of ByteDance's Android apps use ByteHook as the PLT hook solution online.
+Most of ByteDance's Android apps(including TikTok, Douyin, Toutiao, Xigua Video, Lark, etc.) use ByteHook as the PLT hook solution online.

 ## Features